vaseemGit7/todo-app/README.md

 # todo-app
-A ToDO app to manage our daily tasks
+A ToDo app to manage our daily tasks